 - Visit www.annualcreditreport.com or call 1.877.322.8228 for more information and to order your report.

 - If your application for a credit is denied, the credit bureau that reported your credit score must offer you a free report.

-- If you would like to dispute your FICO score with Experian, you must file an online dispute claim form found here.
+- If you would like to dispute the information in your credit report, you may file an online dispute claim form found here.